jarrodmillman/pose-stats/description.md

 Workshop discussions will focus significant attention on community building for the Statistical Python OSE.
 The scoping activities will also include involvement in community engagement activities.
+We will utilize our existing connections, and platforms created for, Scientific Python to engage that community, who very likely have shared interests, and ask them to help us introduce statisticians, developers, and potential users in the project.

 # Project Timeline and Workshop Overview